matthiasprobst/python-sample-package/README.md

 # Sample project

+Sample project including general package structure, testing with pytest and documentation with sphinx.

+If you want to create your own package, you can use this project as starting point.

 *Note, that the repository is under current development!*

-Describe the project here.

 ## Installation
 If you use `anaconda`, you may first create an environment: